 The North Hampton section of Ohio 41 is particularly tricky for motorists because of its misleading speed limits.
 According to drivers, the speed limit here drops from 55 to 35 mph without a visible warning.
 The wide road also makes them think that higher speeds are appropriate on this thoroughfare.
 To top this off, there is a hefty fine of $185, imposed even on drivers who were just one mile over the limit.

-Related Article: 5 Family-friendly Things To Do In Springfield, OH
+Related Article: 5 Family-friendly Things to Do In Springfield, OH

 Ohio State Route 54, Catawba

 Drivers have complained of traffic officers waiting from obscured parking lots near the north and south ends of this road.
-It doesn’t help that these areas are downhill, making it difficult to maintain the 35 mph speed limit.
+It doesn’t help that these areas are downhill, making it difficult to maintain the 35-mph speed limit.

 N. Mulberry Street, Tremont City

-Towards the edge of the town, the speed limit slides from 55 to 25 mph.
+Toward the edge of the town, the speed limit slides from 55 mph to 25 mph.
 According to some motorists, there is a section between these that is posted at 35 mph, but instead of helping drivers transition, it only confuses them as to what the actual limit is.
 Speed violators are fined $180.

 Route 329, Springfield